 That being said if you live in Britain and want to get a discount on your fare you probably should get one depending on your circumstances.
 I’ll list the most popular ones below:

 - 26-30 Railcard.
-This card is designed for Millenials who are hoping to save a bit of money so they can buy even more avocado on toast, and it’s only for use by (you guessed it) 26 to 30-year-olds.
+This card is designed for younger people who are hoping to save a bit of money, and it’s only for use by 26 to 30-year-olds.
 Like the Two Together card it costs around £30 for the year and gives a third off rail travel.

 - Senior Railcard.
-Just because you’re a senior doesn’t mean you have to miss out on Scotland’s railways and with this card you’ll save a third off fares as long as you’re age 60 or over.
+Just because you’re a senior doesn’t mean you have to miss out on Scotland’s railways and with this card you’ll save 1/3 on fares as long as you’re age 60 or over.
 Unlike the other railcards listed here you can purchase a card that lasts up to 3 years for a discounted price of £70 (as of 2020).

 - Highland Railcard.
 Those living in the wilds of the Scottish Highlands can often feel isolated from the rest of the country which is one of the reasons this money-saving card makes so much sense.
 Only available to people living in selected postcodes, the Highland Railcard allows children to travel for a flat rate as well as giving a generous 50% off travel on selected routes.